 ArcGIS Field Maps uses data-driven maps to help mobile workers perform data collection and editing, find assets, and report their real-time location.
 Let’s try collecting data using Field Maps.

 In Create a map for data collection you created a Parks Map.
 In Configure a map for data collection in Field Maps you created a data collection form.
-Now you’ll use that map to collect data about a local park.
+Now you’ll use that map and form to collect data about a local park.
 You can use any park near you, or you can pretend while in your office.

 1. Install the ArcGIS Field Maps app on your device if you don’t have it yet.
 Field Maps is available on Google Play for Android devices and the App Store for iPad and iPhone.

 2. Open the app and sign in to your ArcGIS account.

 3. Tap the Parks Paint Assessment map in the Maps list to open it.
 The map opens and if you allow Field Maps access to your location, the map centers on where you are.